AgentMC/Sao19/Translate/En/Part3.md

 "I will never do that......
 It’s just impossible.
 I’m fine, don’t worry."

-"You were worried about me so can I not be doing the same? "
+"You were worried about me so can I not be doing the same?"

 But she continued to deny in reply to Tiese’s serious question.